JayO-1/system-design-101/README.md

 * Shuffle
 * etc

 Meanwhile, RDDs replace the intermediary nodes in the batch chain, and are designed for performing computations solely in memory.
-They do not perform disk writes when computation is complete like the reducers in MapReduce.
+Unlike the reducers in MapReduce, they do not perform disk writes when computation is complete.

 <p align="center">
   <img src="images/apache spark computation graph.png" width=500>